callmefish1/Hello-World/README.md

 # Hello-World
-A Basic game of Asteroids using Processing and methods only
+A Basic game of Asteroids using Processing and methods only.
+A 1st year University assignment